By John Turney

 Troup recalls Zim telling him, "They will ask who is this guy who coached junior college ball in California?
 What Z was saying in his own loving way was 'Because they have their own agenda, TJ', they don't WANT to get the full story".

 We think the current group of voters is different than the 1990s panel that is mostly long gone.
 And they do seek outside help.
 And Troup has, in his posts for the Journal.
 He's said several times to NFL writers, "If you don't believe me come on down to Kentucky and I will put on a pot of coffee and the film and I will show you what I mean."

 Tim Layden of Sports Illustrated did just that and was planning a story for that publication but his employment ended before it got done (he's now at NBC).

 So, the bottom line is film study is, as we mentioned earlier, part of the "testimonial" HOF credential or perhaps the "intangible" credential or both but it is part of the whole, part of the "resume" and it matters.

-Voters can give it the weight it deserves as part of the "evidence" as per the jury intrsuctions but we feel that most certainly the best film will usually accompany the players with the most frequent honors and who have excellent testimonials because great flim leads to the honors and the testimonals and often the statistics.
+Voters can give it the weight it deserves as part of the "evidence" as per the jury instructions but we feel that most certainly the best film will usually accompany the players with the most frequent honors and who have excellent testimonials because great film leads to the honors and the testimonials and often the statistics.
 As Proscout, Inc.'s Mike Giddings has said for over forty years "The Eye in the Sky Does Not Lie".
-Not only that, watching the film is the funnest thing to do aside from watching the games live.
+Not only that, watching the film is the funniest thing to do aside from watching the games live.